How to maximize your credit card rewards

 The bottom line

-In addition to earning points, cash back or miles, the best rewards credit cards come with plenty of additional perks and card benefits.
+In addition to earning points, cash back or miles, the best rewards credit cards also come with plenty of additional perks and card benefits.

 While the world of rewards credit cards can sound intimidating, knowing how to maximize credit card rewards in different ways can help you get the most out of your credit card spending.